-Programmable Outputs
+Programmable Output

-The STM23X drives feature three optically isolated digital outputs.
-The outputs can be set to automatically control a motor brake, to signal a fault condition, to indicate when the motor is moving or to provide an output frequency proportional to motor speed (tach signal).
+The STM23 drives feature one optically isolated digital output.
+This output can be set to automatically control a motor brake, to signal a fault condition, to indicate when the motor is moving or to provide an output frequency proportional to motor speed (tach signal).
 The output can also be turned on and off by program instructions like the Set Output (SO) command.
 The output can be used to drive LEDs, relays and the inputs of other electronic devices like PLCs and counters.
-The output transistor's collector, labeled OUT is available at the connector.
-The emitters of all 3 outputs are connected to the common terminal OUTCOM.
-Each output can be used as a sinking outout.
+The output transistor's collector, labeled OUT+, and emitter, labeled OUT-, are available at the connector.
+This allows you to configure the output for current sourcing or sinking.